How to Design Accessible eLearning: 10 Guidelines

 - Understand the types of challenges learners may face

-- Design with the end in mind
+- Design with the end user in mind

-- Avoid drag-and-drop prompts and activities
+- Avoid certain interactive activities

 - Keep an eye out for new technology